msgpo/home-assistant.io/source/_integrations/rhasspy.markdown

   required: false
   type: map
 response_templates:
   description: Map of intents and [jinja2 speech templates](https://www.home-assistant.io/docs/configuration/templating/).
-This controls how Rhasspy generates speech in response to the [built-in intents](#built-in-intents)
+This controls how the `rhasspy` integration generates speech in response to the [built-in intents](#built-in-intents).
   required: false
   type: map
 handle_intents:
-  description: List of intents that the Rhasspy integration should handle (choose from [built-in intents](#built-in-intents))
+  description: List of intents that the `rhasspy` integration should handle (choose from [built-in intents](#built-in-intents)).
   required: false
   type: list
 intent_states:
-  description: Map of intents and state names for deciding when devices are "on", "open", etc. (see [intent states](#intent-states))
+  description: Map of [intents and state names](#intent-state-names) for deciding when devices are "on", "open", etc.
   required: false
   type: map
 slots: